-1. May the Board, Executives and Employees become members of a political party or serve as an elected party or government official?
+1. May the Board, Management and Employees become members of a political party or serve as an elected party or government official?

 Guidance: Yes.
 You can exercise your lawful political rights in your own name, including becoming a member of a political party or serving as an elected official, so long as you do not use the PTTEP Group’s time or resources to do so.

-2. May you criticise or comment on any political party on the Company's premises?
+2. May you criticize or comment on any political party on the Company’s premises?

-3. An outside person distributes political campaign leaflets on behalf of a candidate in the House of Representatives election to PTTEP's Employees.
+3. An outside person distributes political campaign leaflets on behalf of a candidate of the election such as in the House of Representatives election and the governor of Bangkok election to PTTEP’s Employees.
 Can you accept the leaflet?